pupil-labs/pupil-docs/src/invisible/the-forge/multiple-rim.md

 ## Scanning recordings
 Based on the environment dimensions/complexity, you might need to take more than one scanning recording.
 Split your environment into more than one part and then record separate scanning videos.

-::: tip
+::: danger
+<b>Scanning Recording Duration</b><br><br>
-Please record a scanning video less than 3 minutes long!
-The Reference Image Mapper enrichment does <b>not</b> accept longer recordings.
+Please record a scanning video that is less than 3 minutes long!<br> The Reference Image Mapper enrichment does <b>not</b> accept longer recordings.
 :::

-In this guide, we want to map gaze onto different parts of a living room, for this reason we recorded <b>two</b> scanning videos.
+In this guide, we want to map gaze onto different parts of a living room, for this reason, we recorded <b>two</b> scanning videos.
 The first one focuses on half of the room (kitchen, table, cupboard, desk) whereas the second one focuses on the tv and sofa area.

 Please follow our best practices to ensure optimal scanning:
 - Make the recording while holding the Pupil Invisible glasses in your hand